luwei0917/DynamicBind/README.md

 ![](movie_reduced_fuzzed_v2.gif)
 # Setup Environment

 Create a new environment for inference.
-While in the project directory run:
+While in the project directory run

+    conda env create -f environment.yml

+Or you setup step by step:

     conda create -n dynamicbind python=3.10